Limraj/maven-artifact-generator/README.md

 #### jar
 java -jar maven-artifact-generator-X.X.X.jar -f file_jar -g com.test -V 1.2.3 -P jar

-This will generate an artifact in the local maven repository, and generate dependecies for pom.xml in gen.log
+This will generate an artifact in the local maven repository, and generate dependecies for pom.xml in gen.log.
+ArtifactId is the name of the jar file. is the name of the jar file.

 ## build
 mvn clean install